anqqa/react-native-push-notification/README.md

         sound: true
     },

-    // Should the initial notification be popped automatically
+    // Should the initial notification be popped when appStart() gets called
     // default: true
     popInitialNotification: true,